 - We strongly suggest that you not travel to areas considered high-risk.

 - High-risk areas are expanding worldwide and the State Department is now advising U.S. citizens to reconsider any travel abroad due to the global impact of COVID-19.
 Even countries, jurisdictions, or areas where cases have not been reported may restrict travel without notice.

 Dr. Alsip discusses how we are responding to COVID-19 and what you should do if you think you may have the coronavirus.

-Prior to entering University Hospital or any University Health System location, all vendors will self-screen their staff to help identify potential symptoms of fever, cough or shortness of breath and asked about travel history, including travel to geographic areas with sustained transmission: please refer to https://www.cdc.gov/coronavirus/2019-nCoV/hcp/clinical-criteria.html
+Prior to entering University Hospital, all vendors must self-screen their staff to help identify potential symptoms of COVID-19.
+Vendors will be asked about travel history to high-risk areas, including travel to geographic areas with sustained transmission.
+If a vendor does not pass the screening, they will not be permitted to enter University Hospital.

 We are so thankful for your efforts in helping us keep our community healthy.
 We are committed to working with our partners and vendors to communicate wherever possible through email, telephone and video to limit potential exposure.

 As the COVID-19 situation continually evolves, it is important that we make every effort to limit the spread of the virus in our community, while still providing the highest possible level of care.
 View currently available locations that are operating at regular hours.